 The cold temperature and wind lead to winter desiccation that causes the plant to die.
-For the plants growing in coastal environments, wind and salinity affect its growth.
+For the plants growing in coastal environments, wind and salinity affect their growth.

 If you live in coastal areas, you’re going to have some desiccation from the wind, which can inhibit growth on trees’ windward side.
 Having some covering from that side can reduce the desiccation.

-Most seed packet can contain 100 or more seeds and far cheaper than buying young plants.
+Most seed packets can contain 100 or more seeds and are far cheaper than buying young plants.

 When choosing seeds, look at the packet to make sure the seeds are fresh and have an expiration date.
 You can store it in a cool, dry place to reduce the chance of germination until you’re ready to sow.

 You can buy nursery plants at the garden center or home store who often sell them from mid-to-late spring.
 These are greenhouse cultivated plants and have a head start.
 Check the label to understand the flower color, blooms, or appearance of the plant.